martynas3113/10.Functions-practice/README.md

-# Writed several different mathematical functions. <br>
+## Writed several different mathematical functions. <br>

-### All functions have descriptions for what You can use thne for.
+### All functions have descriptions for what You can use them for.